emalyvatne/analytics_cup_research_VatneEmaly/README.md

 ## How to Run the Code

 1. Prerequisites
+   Make sure Python3 is installed.
-2. Install Pipenv
+3. Install Pipenv
-3. Set up the environment
+4. Set up the environment
-4. Open the notebook
+5. Open the notebook
    Launch `submission.ipynb` and choose the Python kernel created by Pipenv.
-5. Run the notebook
+6. Run the notebook
    Select the match(es) that you wish to analyze.
    For the movement sequences visualization, select the player and window duration and then hit Play.